 Chapter 3: The Human Factors

 Referring to human-life as a separate entity is a huge oversimplification.
 Any individual human is actually teaming with microorganisms that cooperate in a symbiotic relationship with the basic human components.
 Inside the human body, there is a never-ending battle between the positive elements and the negative.
 Eventually, the negative elements overwhelm the various defence mechanisms, and life comes to an end.
 This same battle plays out in all realms of life.
-So when we refer to the original optimised design for humans, it is important to incorporate the fact that the microorganisms that inhabit humans today, might have evolved to have very different features and functions as when they first became linked with humans.
+So when we refer to the original optimized design for humans, it is important to incorporate the fact that the microorganisms that inhabit humans today, might have evolved to have very different characteristics and functions as when they first became linked with humans.

 To a large degree, Earth's atmosphere controls what forms of life can exist on the surface of the planet.
 It provides a mechanism to supply the essential elements required to sustain life.
-Chemical composition of the atmosphere is key, but there are also other atmospheric properties that have an influence on life – primarily Pressure and Temperature.
+Chemical composition of the atmosphere is key, but there are other atmospheric properties that have an influence on life – primarily Pressure and Temperature.
 External pressure from the surrounding environment determines many of the internal characteristics of animals.
 Some of the more exotic lifeforms on planet Earth exist deep in the ocean where there are vents through the Earth's crust ( Thermal-Vent Creatures ).
 As well as the extremes of temperature and pressure, these hardy creatures coped with a toxic chemical environment that would have excluded previously known forms of life.
 The comfortable existence we enjoyed on the surface of the planet, encouraged the belief that such conditions were essential for all life.
 These creatures completely rewrote the book on what we imagined would be limitations for life.

-One of the more obscure and sometimes overlooked aspects controlling life, is background radiation.
-If that exceeds a certain critical level, we would cease to exist in the form that we might recognise.
+One of the more obscure and sometimes overlooked aspects controlling life is background radiation.
+If that exceeds a certain critical level, we would cease to exist in any form that we might recognize.
 There seems to be an influence on life from radiation, both particle and electromagnetic radiation.
 At this time, the extent of that influence has not been clearly established.
 One of the more radical suggestions is that perhaps the radiation continually bombarding Earth plays a part in our evolution by causing the mutation of genes.
 In addition, there are the undesirable effects of home-grown radiation, and these have been well documented.

 Up until this point, we have been developing the theory that everything in existence is driven by a predetermined set-of-rules.
 This concept becomes most challenging when we attempt to examine the origins of complex lifeforms like humans.
 Humans are intimately woven into the intricate fabric of life, and hence have a special interest in trying to understand the purpose behind the rules, and where these rules might ultimately lead.
 The rules defining life as-we-know-it affect the full gamut from single-cell beginnings, all the way through to the recognizable human form.
 Because humans enjoy maximum flexibility and freedom to play in three of the common four-dimensions, they possibly might require many more rules to control their existence.
 The difficulty here is to determine if there are specific rules for human life which differ from the generic rules that apply to all forms of animal life?